Chillerton

 Chillerton is a village between Newport and Chale in the Isle of Wight in southern England.
 Chillerton is in the middle of a farming community.
-It is in the civil parish of Chillerton and Gatcombe, along with nearby Gatcombe; the parish had a total population of 422 at the 2011 census.
+It is in the civil parish of Chillerton and Gatcombe, along with nearby Gatcombe.
+The parish had a total population of 422 at the 2011 census.
+The village is set in a valley eroded by a tributary of the River Medina.

+Name

+The name probably means 'the enclosed farmstead in a valley', from Old English ceole, geard and tūn.
+The name could also mean 'the farmstead belonging to a man called Cēolheard', from Old English Cēolheard (personal name) and tūn.